nicitaacom/23_store/app/store/ui/dev_readme.md

 I use it in `CtrlKBadge.tsx` and in `CtrlKModal.tsx` - that's why this is global state Becasse I use it in 2 different files

+## Usage for darkModeStore.ts

+I use this store to toggle dark mode
+I use this in `AvatarDropdown.tsx` and in navbar as icon also in `Layout.tsx`

 ## Usage for index.ts

 Actualy I don't use it because it not necessary becasuse even if I use 2 global states in 1 file